May 19, 2026

 Databricks

-Cortex Code is still early, but it already feels like an important part of how teams will build on Snowflake in the AI era.
+CoCo is still early, but it already feels like an important part of how teams will build on Snowflake in the AI era.
 By making an AI coding agent available directly inside Snowsight, extending it into the CLI and popular tools like dbt and Airflow, and grounding everything in Snowflake’s catalog and governance, Snowflake has given developers a powerful way to go from ideas to working systems much faster.

-At phData, we see Cortex Code as a natural complement to the work we’ve been doing for years with Snowpark, Snowpark Container Services, and now Cortex AI.
+At phData, we see CoCo as a natural complement to the work we’ve been doing for years with Snowpark, Snowpark Container Services, and now Cortex AI.
 It doesn’t replace good engineering, but it does remove a lot of friction — and in a world where everyone is trying to build intelligence platforms and AI products at the same time, that friction matters.

 phData Blue Shield